Here’s an article we found that may be helpful while traveling

 …snap your

-, wave your napkin in the
+fingers, wave your napkin in the

 air, or try to draw attention in any flagrant way.